crypdick/decalmlutils/README.md

 <br>

-# Snippets
+# Boilerplate

-This is a very large variety of Python snippets without a certain theme.
-I put them in the most frequently used ones while keeping a logical order.
+These are code snippets which need to be modified before they can be used in a project.
-I like to have them as simple and as efficient as possible.
+I keep them in a separate directory so that they do not clutter the `decalmlutils` package.

 | Name | Description |
 |:-|:-|